 Don't let your joints go cold when you step out of the shower.
 Run your clothes in the dryer while you're bathing, so they'll be nice and toasty when you get dressed.
 The warmth will ease stiffness and help get your body ready for the day's activities.

 Boost Balance With Tai Chi

-Tai chi can help prepare your mind and body for the day.
-Research shows this gentle form of exercise relieves arthritis pain and improves balance.
-When done in the morning, it may also help your focus.
-For a tai chi program specifically designed for people with arthritis, contact your local Arthritis Foundation office.
-Sign up for a class or get a DVD to use at home -- no special equipment needed.
+This traditional Chinese martial art is good for your mind and body.
+It's a gentle form of exercise that relieves arthritis pain and improves balance, research shows.
+When you do it in the morning, it may also help your focus.
+Contact your local Arthritis Foundation office for a tai chi program designed for people with arthritis.
+Sign up for a class, or get a DVD to use at home.
+You won't need any special equipment.

 Walk With a Purpose

-A morning walk is one of the most powerful tools for managing RA.
-Walking nourishes the joints and strengthens the muscles that support the joints.
-It also gives you energy, and helps you keep a healthy weight.
-To keep motivated, give your walk a purpose.
-Meet up with a walking buddy, walk your dog, or stride to the local coffee shop.
+A morning walk is one of the best things you can do for your RA.
+Walking nourishes the joints and strengthens the muscles around them.
+It also gives you energy and helps you stay at a healthy weight.
+Give your walk a purpose to keep yourself motivated.
+Meet up with a walking buddy, bring your dog, or stride to the local coffee shop.

 Use Errands for Exercise

-When you have too much to do to fit in a walk or workout routine, combine exercise with errands.
-Park far from the supermarket entrance and carry your own groceries if you can.
-Take the stairs at the mall, or walk to a distant store to check out the window displays.
+Give this idea a try when you have too much to do to fit in a walk or workout routine.
+For instance, at the mall, walk down each wing of stores.
+(You never know what you'll find!)
+Pace yourself.
 If you tend to get tired in the afternoon, schedule your errands for early in the day.

 Steer Clear of Pain

 A few changes can make driving with RA more comfortable.
 Wear weight-lifting gloves if you have trouble gripping the steering wheel.
 Install a running board to help you step in and out of the driver's seat.
 And trade in your keys for a remote that unlocks your car and starts the engine.
 These small upgrades can add up to less pain and stress at the start of your day.